Energy-Saving Changes At University Hospitals

 Greenhouse gas emissions from energy production lead to climate change, which itself has health consequences, including changes in disease patterns and extreme weather events.
 By becoming more energy efficient as a system, we can reduce these risks and save money that can be invested in our employees and patients.

-UH is in the process of implementing several changes that will increase the energy efficiency of our buildings, including retrofitting our lighting fixtures—changing our fluorescent light fixtures to more efficient equivalents, adding motion-sensing automatic light switches, and installing LED lights in our exit signs and parking garages.
+UH is in the process of implementing several changes that will increase the energy efficiency of our buildings, including retrofitting our fluorescent light fixtures, exit signs and parking garages with energy efficient LED lighting, and adding motion-sensing automatic light switches.

-Both University Hospitals Ahuja Medical Center and University Hospitals Seidman Cancer Center house rooftop solar panels installed by Ohio Cooperative Solar (OCS), an Evergreen Cooperative company.
-Like all of the Evergreen Cooperatives, OCS is committed to local employment and providing wealth-building opportunities in our communities—the company is 100 percent owned by its workers, who live in Cleveland and face barriers to employment.
+Both University Hospitals Ahuja Medical Center and University Hospitals Seidman Cancer Center house rooftop solar panels installed by Evergreen Energy Solutions, an Evergreen Cooperative company.
+Like all of the Evergreen Cooperatives, Evergreen Energy Solutions is committed to local employment and providing wealth-building opportunities in our communities.
+The company is 100 percent owned by its workers, who live in Cleveland and face barriers to employment.